Saved!

 Internet Safety

-Each June, the ICAC Task Force Program participates in Internet Safety Month, which is dedicated to raising awareness around online safety amongst youths.
-This year, the ICAC Program will focus on Tracking the Trend: AI Awareness.
+Each June, the ICAC Task Force Program participates in Internet Safety Month, which is dedicated to raising awareness around online safety among youth.
+This year, the ICAC Program will focus on PAWS: Think Twice!

 Interested in learning more?
-Register here to join the ICAC Task Forces on June 26th at 2:00 PM Eastern Time in a live webinar where they will share information on everyday uses of AI, concerns about misuse and abuse and the impact on children, and resources if additional help is needed.
+Register here to join the ICAC Task Forces on June 23rd at 2:00 PM Eastern Time in a live webinar, Video Games and Your Child: Spotting Red Flags and Staying Safe Online.

 Resources